LRatti/SecurityDesign-SmartphoneCarAccessApp/README.md

 -   Furkan Poyraz
 -   Maurizio Perriello

-## 🙏 Acknowledgments
+## Acknowledgments

--   We thank Professor **Eric Laermans** for his guidance and for providing the assignment that inspired this project.
+-   The project was carried out onder the supervision of Professor **Eric Laermans**.
 -   **Ghent University**, Faculty of Engineering and Architecture.